Azure/kubernetes-hackfest/labs/paas/otomi/1_create_aks_cluster/README.md

     --generate-ssh-keys
     ```

 9. Verify your cluster status.
-The `ProvisioningState` should be `Succeeded`
+The `ProvisioningState` should be `Succeeded`:

     ```bash
      az aks list -o table
     ```

-10. Get the Kubernetes config files for your new AKS cluster
+10. Get the Kubernetes config files for your new AKS cluster:

     ```bash
     az aks get-credentials -n $CLUSTERNAME -g $RGNAME
     ```

-11. Verify you have API access to your new AKS cluster
+11. Verify you have API access to your new AKS cluster:

     ```bash
     kubectl get nodes